treybert3/grbl1-test-widget/README.md

     // Callback after widget loaded into #myDivWidgetGrbl
     // Now use require.js to get reference to instantiated widget cprequire(
-      ["inline:#com-chilipeppr-widget-grbl"], // the id you gave your widget function(myObjWidgetGrbl) {
+      ["inline:com-chilipeppr-widget-grbl"], // the id you gave your widget function(myObjWidgetGrbl) {
         // Callback that is passed reference to the newly loaded widget console.log("Widget / GRBL 1.1 compatibility test just got loaded.", myObjWidgetGrbl);